ibm-cloud-docs/virtual-servers/configuring-automated-reclaim-notifications.md

 Python:

 ```
-# This assumes that the request headers are stored in a dictionary called headers and that the JSON
+# This assumes that the request headers are stored in a dictionary that are called headers and that the JSON
-# content of the request has been decoded into a dictionary called payload.
+# content of the request was decoded into a dictionary called payload.

 import base64
 import hashlib